awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-arg-finding-noncompliant-tags.md

 + Compliance can change anytime a new resource is created or when new tags are assigned to a resource\.
 + An account's effective tag policy is updated whenever a tag policy is attached to or detached from it\.
 The effective tag policy is also updated whenever changes occur to tag the policies the account inherits\.

-If you are signed in as the master account in the organization, you can also generate a report\.
+If you are signed in as the management account in the organization, you can also generate a report\.
 This report shows information on all tagged resources in your organization's accounts\.
 For information, see [Evaluating organization\-wide compliance](tag-policies-arg-evaluating-org-wide-compliance.md)\.